Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Sleep with head elevated

-• Discuss safe antacids with your doctor
+• Discuss safe antacids with doctor

 Fatigue: